Career Growth

-How to Network as a Nigerian Student Without Feeling Fake
+How to Network in Nigeria as a Student Without Feeling Fake

-Most Nigerian students who are uncomfortable networking are reacting to a specific version of it — the version where you approach a stranger at an event, introduce yourself with your "elevator pitch", exchange business cards, and follow up with a structured email.
+If you are wondering how to network in Nigeria as a student, start by forgetting the stiff version of networking.
+Most Nigerian students who are uncomfortable networking are reacting to the version where you approach a stranger at an event, introduce yourself with your "elevator pitch", exchange business cards, and follow up with a structured email.
 That version feels fake because it is fake.
 It is a performance, not a relationship.

 Genuine networking is something most students already do naturally without calling it that.
 When you ask a final year student for advice on a tough course, that is networking.
 When you help a classmate understand a concept and they remember your name years later when there is an opportunity, that is networking.
 The professional version is not different in kind - it is just more deliberate about who you build relationships with and how you maintain them.